Winter service vehicle: Snow blower

 Snow blowers, also known as rotating snowplows or snow cutters, can be used in place of snowplows on winter service vehicles.
 A snow blower consists of a rapidly spinning auger which cuts through the snow, forcing it out of a funnel attached to the top of the blower.
 Snow blowers typically clear much faster than plows, with some clearing in excess of 5000 t of snow per hour, and can cut through far deeper snow drifts than a snowplow can.
 In addition, snow blowers can remove snow from the roadway completely, rather than piling it at the side of the road, making passage easier for other road users and preventing the windrow from blocking driveways.

 Jet-powered snow blower

 Some railroads occasionally use air-blowing machines, each powered by a jet engine, to clear snow from tracks and switches.
 In addition to physically blowing snow with the force of the air, they melt recalcitrant precipitation with exhaust temperatures over 1000 F. Approximately 100 are believed to have been manufactured in the 1960s, 1970s, and 1980s; they are used so rarely that they are generally maintained indefinitely rather than being replaced.
-For example, in the Boston area the MBTA uses two model RP-3 Portec RMC Hurricane Jet Snow Blowers, nicknamed "Snowzilla", to clear heavy snows from the Ashmont–Mattapan High Speed Line and Wellington Yard.
+For example, in the Boston area the MBTA uses two model RP-3 Portec RMC Hurricane Jet Snow Blowers, nicknamed "Snowzilla", to clear heavy snows from the Mattapan Line and Wellington Yard.
 The jet snow blowers can be faster and gentler than conventional removal methods, but they consume a large amount of fuel.